ocrmypdf/OCRmyPDF/docs/security.rst

 Depending on the options specified, OCRmyPDF may graft the OCR layer into the existing PDF or it may essentially reconstruct ("re-fry") a visually identical PDF that may be quite different at the binary level.
 That said, OCRmyPDF is not a tool designed for sanitizing PDFs.

+.. _ocr-service:

 Using OCRmyPDF online or as a service
 -------------------------------------

-OCRmyPDF should not be deployed as a public-facing service, such as a website where a potential attacker could upload a PDF of their choice for OCR.
-OCRmyPDF is not designed to be secure against PDF malware.
-Another concern is PDFs specifically designed to be a denial of service attack: PDFs can contain recursive data structures that sometimes send parsers into infinite loops, and issue complex graphics drawing commands.
+OCRmyPDF is not designed for use as a public web service where a malicious user could upload a chosen PDF.
+In particular, it is not necessarily secure against PDF malware or PDFs that cause denial of service.
+OCRmyPDF relies on Ghostscript, and therefore, if deployed online one should be prepared to comply with Ghostscript's Affero GPL license, OCRmyPDF's GPL license, and any other licenses.

-Setting aside these concerns, a side effect of OCRmyPDF is it may incidentally sanitize PDFs that contain malware.
+Setting aside these concerns, a side effect of OCRmyPDF is it may incidentally sanitize PDFs that contain certain types of malware.
 It runs ``qpdf`` to repair the PDF, which could correct malformed PDF structures that are part of an attack.
 When PDF/A output is selected (the default), the input PDF is partially reconstructed by Ghostscript.
 When ``--force-ocr`` is used, all pages are rasterized and reconverted to PDF, which could remove malware in embedded images.
-No guarantees.

 OCRmyPDF should be relatively safe to use in a trusted intranet, with some considerations: